 Install SyncSpider local app and connect it to your database

-First step is installing SyncSpider local app.
+The first step is installing SyncSpider local app.
 Download the latest version, and install it.

-Next step is connecting your database and setting up the profile.
+The next step is connecting your database and setting up the profile.

 We are creating ‘Microsoft SQL Server’ connection type here as an example.